New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Social Skills Therapy

+Most neurotypical children learn social skills through experiences and observation.
+They understand what works and what doesn’t through trial and error.
 Children with autism do not learn their social skills in the same way.
 It is challenging for them to feel empathy and imagine what someone else might feel like.

 This is why structured social skills training is necessary for autistic children.
 Whether administered by a therapist, social worker, or behavior analyst, this therapy teaches autistic children the skills to support their interactions with others.